Frequently Asked Questions (FAQs)

 9. Regent Scholarships

-11. What documents am I required to submit with my application?
+11. What materials am I required to submit with my application?

 Q. I've transferred to a university that does not have an active ΣΤΔ chapter.
 Am I eligible to apply for a scholarship, internship, or award?

 A. For most of the scholarships and awards, you must be a student member of an active chapter to apply.
 These applications ask for your Chapter Sponsor's information, so you could NOT apply for these scholarships/awards until you have established a chapter at that institution and become a student member again.
 However, you may be eligible for the Alumni Epsilon Scholarship if you have joined our chapter specifically designated for alumni.
 You may apply for the Scholarly Paper Award if you were a student member at the time you read the paper.

 Q. I want to apply for a scholarship or academic award, but I will be transferring to a different university next year.
 May I still apply?

 A. Yes, you should still apply.
 For most of the scholarships/awards/internships, we will need proof that you are enrolled as a full-time student in an English degree program or as a full-time student with coursework in one or more fields that foster the discipline of English the fall semester following the announcement that you've won.
 Then we'll send you the money.
 It does not matter if you're attending a different institution, and it does not matter if they have or do not have an active chapter (though we'd love to have you get one organized if they don't!).
 The exception would be the Scholarly Paper Award, which does not mandate your being enrolled in school the next fall.